Vince-Diversity/Project-Acceleration/docs/code_introduction.md

 To make NPCs and things able to respond to player interaction, a custom `Area2D` child is added to these scenes.
 Subclasses of `interactable_interface.gd` are used to create different interaction nodes.
 For example, an `NPC` node has a child interactable node called `Interactable` which is configured by the `npc_interactable.gd` class.
 An interactable `Thing` node in the environment has a different interactable node.

+An interaction starts in an node instance of the `player.gd` class. ...

-## Saving changes to the current game session
+## Saving the game

 The contents of a `Room` instance is dynamic.
 Some player interactions may perform preserved changes to the environment.
 These changes are saved temporarily to `Game.cache`  when exiting the current `Room`, or to a save file when saving the game.
 In the latter case, this calls the `Game.save()` function, which in turn calls the `save()` function in the current game session state.